ionic-enterprise/tutorials/docs/native-solutions/auth-connect/vue/popup-vs-current.md

   - Our `login()` stores the `AuthResult` and resolves.
 - If the user cancels the operation, our `login()` rejects with an error.

-With `current`, this code will still work like this on mobile.
-However, on web our app is completely replaced by the OIDC authentication provider's login page.
+Since `current` only applies to the web, this code will still work like this on mobile.
+However, in a web context our app is completely replaced by the OIDC authentication provider's login page.
 As such, we are no longer awaiting the login and need to use a completely different mechanism to capture the authentication result when the app restarts.

 On web, the flow becomes: